areaDetector/ADPerkinElmer/docs/ADPerkinElmer/PerkinElmerDoc.rst

 and in
 `ADArrayDriver.h <../areaDetectorDoxygenHTML/_a_d_driver_8h.html>`__.
 It
 also implements a number of parameters that are specific to the Perkin Elmer cameras.
-The `PerkinEler class documentation <../areaDetectorDoxygenHTML/class_perkin_elmer.html>`__ describes this class in detail.
+The `PerkinElmer class documentation <../areaDetectorDoxygenHTML/class_perkin_elmer.html>`__ describes this class in detail.